actris-cloudnet/mwrpy/README.md

 - 2P08: Equivalent potential temperature (derived from 2P01/2P02 + 2P03)
 - single: Single pointing data product (including 2I01, 2I02, 2I06, 2P01, 2P03, and derived products)
 - multi: Multiple pointing data product (including 2P02, and derived products)

+Only the `1C01`, `single`, and `multi` data types are available when using the Cloudnet file format.

 ## Licence